prescience-data/4g-rotator/README.md

 Recommend enabling the `Auto Tether` flow on the handset to avoid having to manually enable USB tethering each time you plug it in as a USB modem.

-Additionally, you can use this via Wifi Tethering, although it's quite a bit more complicated / less reliable to manage this in a Node script.
+Additionally, you can use this via Wi-Fi Tethering, although it's quite a bit more complicated / less reliable to manage this in a Node script.

-To avoid data excess, disable your phones auto update over 4G and set to only update over Wifi.
+To avoid data excess, disable your phones' auto update over 4G and set to only update over Wi-Fi.

 ## Running Remotely / Offshore